JamyJones/jjdgdjf/msg.md

-What is a progressBar that can me manually adjusted called
+What library in javascript can i use to create a seek bar or slider